May 21, 2020|

 Eco friendly toothbrushes aren’t just limited to bamboo options.

-The Tooth aluminium toothbrush kit with replaceable heads has a handle and stand made from 100% recycled aluminium.
-You can choose between the firmness of the bristles on the head too.
+The Stainless Steel Toothbrush with replaceable heads has a handle made from surgical grade 316 stainless steel.
 If you’d like to stick with your electric toothbrush but want to make a difference, then you may like the Brushd recyclable electric toothbrush heads which use a return scheme, suitable for use with Oral-B electric brushes.

 Other green oral care options include floss from Brushd and Organically Epic.
 You may also like Georganics natural toothpaste tablets in a huge range of flavours including spearmint, orange, Tea Tree and Eucalyptus.
 Bamboo interdental brushes are also useful oral-care tools for many.